NoneShen/Poly-document/new_chain/side_chain/contracts.md

         // Ethereum ChainId is 2, we need to check the transaction is for Ethereum network require(toMerkleValue.makeTxParam.toChainId == chainId, "This Tx is not aiming at this network!");

-        // Obtain the targeting contract, so that Ethereum cross chain manager contract can trigger the executation of cross chain tx on Ethereum side address toContract = Utils.bytesToAddress(toMerkleValue.makeTxParam.toContract);
+        // Obtain the target contract, so that Ethereum cross chain manager contract can trigger the executation of cross chain tx on Ethereum side address toContract = Utils.bytesToAddress(toMerkleValue.makeTxParam.toContract);

         // only invoke PreWhiteListed Contract and method For Now